syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Apperance.md

 ### Limitations

-* When you custom [ItemTemplate](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~ItemTemplate.html) is used in `TreeView` it doesn't respond for `FlowDirection` due to the framework issue.
-To respond for `FlowDirection` changes, hence you need to set `FlowDirection` of `TreeView` to parent View of your custom `ItemTemplate`
+* When you use custom [ItemTemplate](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~ItemTemplate.html) in `TreeView`, it does not respond to `FlowDirection` due to framework issue.
+To respond to `FlowDirection` changes, you need to set `FlowDirection` of `TreeView` to parent View of your custom `ItemTemplate`